 Related Topics:

 Character Set Options

 Edit As Options

 Highlight Options

-Highlight Options
+Opening Files Options

 Status Bar

-Using Syntax Highlighting
+Syntax Highlighting

+Using Syntaxes

 Using the Hex Editor

 Using the Mini Map

-Using to Bars
+Using the Text Editor

 Using Tool Bars

 View Menu

 Selecting Bytes

 Before using any of the clipboard operations such as Cut, Copy, or Paste, a selection must be made on the file (see Using the Clipboard).
 Selections can be made with either the mouse, the keyboard, or through the Select har.